Back

 • Added a confirmation step when deleting webhooks

-Ownership Tooltips for Services and Functionalities
+Ownership Tooltips for Services and Functionalities#ownership-tooltips-for-services-and-functionalities

 We’ve added tooltips to the Services and Functionalities configuration pages to help clarify ownership requirements and avoid configuration errors.

-📊 Alert Analytics UI Upgrade
+📊 Alert Analytics UI Upgrade#alert-analytics-ui-upgrade

 We’ve enhanced the Alert Analytics page for better usability and navigation: